-Instead, the increased disease risk in the male group is related to the loss of the redox system homeostasis (Figure 6B).
+In contrast, increased disease risk in the male group is related to loss of the redox system homeostasis (Figure 6B).
 It is possible to observe the increase in redox molecules.
-Furthermore, in the male group there is also an interesting observation to make the relationship between the increases in TGFβ and IL4 levels is still negative (Figure 6B).
+Furthermore, in the male group, it is interesting to note that the relationship between the increases in TGFβ and IL4 levels is still negative (Figure 6B).
 This confirms the value of this pair of cytokines as a non-risk biomarker in the male group.

-Considering the stepwise nature of the CRC tumor and the identification of colon adenoma as a precursor of CRC[3], our results show that, in the passage from a healthy condition to an adenoma (Figure 6C), the female gender once again has a higher risk related to aging.
-The “healthy to adenoma”, age and female gender vectors are all close to each other, but the male vector is not close to them.
+Considering the stepwise nature of the CRC tumor and the identification of colon adenoma as a precursor of CRC[3], our results show that, in the passage from a healthy condition to an adenoma (Figure 6C), the female gender, once again, has a higher risk related to aging.
+The “healthy to adenoma” age and female gender vectors are all close to each other, but the male vector is not close to them.
 Moreover, the higher risk, mainly in women, is caused by the additive effect of the loss of the redox system homeostasis (Figure 6C).
-This is due to the increase in the Trx1 level (without the support of RTrx1) and related to the combined increase in TGFβ/IL6 and IL10.
+This is due to the increase in Trx1 level (without the support of RTrx1) and related to the combined increase in TGFβ/IL6 and IL10.
 Furthermore, we observed that the biomarkers of this condition are FcRIIIa, FcRIIa and 2DS4del polymorphisms.
-On the other hand, in the male group the passage from the healthy to adenoma (Figure 6C) is mainly due to the loss of the redox system homeostasis for the increase in only RTrx1 (without the support of Trx1).
+On the other hand, in the male group, the passage from healthy to adenoma (Figure 6C) is mainly due to the loss of redox system homeostasis, for the increase was only in RTrx1 (without the support of Trx1).
 The biomarkers of this condition are 2DS4ins and 2DL3.

 Finally, the results show that the male group has a higher risk than the female one to pass from the adenoma to the tumor (Figure 6D).
 The male vector is really close to the “adenoma to tumor” vector and to the aKIR < 3 risk vector.
 The biomarkers of this passage are FcRIIIa and 2DL3 and the increase in both TGFβ and RTrx1.
 The female vector behaves differently.
 It is located opposite to the “adenoma to tumor” vector and close to the aKIR > 2 non-risk vector (Figure 6D).
 The biomarkers of this condition are FcRIIa and 2DS4del and the increase in RTrx1 without the increase in Trx1 (Figure 6D).